 Filipinos are hospitable by culture.
-When you give your demands, Filipinos will make a way to accommodate them.
+When you give your demands, Filipinos will find a way to accommodate them.
 The same goes for work; they will do their best with their work to please you.

 4. Filipinos ensure high-quality and excellent services

-Since the Philippines maintains a western standard level of education, talents are world-class.
+Since the Philippines maintains a Western standard level of education, talents are world-class.
 The quality of their work is accepted on a global scale.